MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 > [!TIP]
 > To learn more about how to interpret trends, see [Performance trends](#performance-trends).

 When a noteworthy change in a trend is detected, the dashboard presents it as an advisory.
-Advisories help you isolate fault domains and are defined in the context of a metric of a specific app, build, and channel (for example, crash rate of Word in build 16.0.13628.20274 in the Current Channel) and inform about a deterioration or improvement and are categorized as significant or minor.
+An Advisories help you isolate fault domains and are defined in the context of a metric of a specific app, build, and channel.
+They inform about a deterioration or improvement and are categorized as significant or minor.

 Advisories are detected by comparing the metric's value against that of a baseline, which can be: